ccao-data/data-architecture/dbt/README.md

 ### 2. Define integrity checks that specify the correct format for our data

-The tests defined in the `schema.yml` files in the `models/` directory and in the [`tests/`](./tests/) directory set the specification for our source data and its transformations.
+The tests defined in the `schema.yml` files in the `models/` directory, alongside some one-off tests defined in the [`tests/`](./tests/) directory, set the specification for our source data and its transformations.
 These specs allow us to build confidence in the integrity of the data that we use and publish.
 We use the [`dbt test`](https://docs.getdbt.com/docs/build/tests) command to run these tests against our Athena warehouse.